aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axisbins/_index.md

 ### getWidth() {#getWidth--}

 <b>@deprecated.</b> Please use the 'width' property instead.
-Gets or sets the width of axis bin
+Gets or sets the width of the axis bin.

 ```javascript
 getWidth() : number;